Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 Those arguments still appear, but they no longer mark the leading edge of the problem.

-The more serious questions are now constructive:
+The more serious questions are constructive:

 - what text infrastructure already exists
 - what remains incomplete